BitEscrow/escrow-sdk/README.md

 Once the contract vm has settled on a spending path, the agent will complete the relevant pre-signed transaction, and broadcast it, closing the contract.

 The proposal, covenants, and vm combine to create a proof of validity.
-This proof covers how the contract should execute at any moment, with zero ambiguity left to the `agent`.
+This proof covers how the contract should execute at any moment, with zero ambiguity left to the agent.

 Each contract settlement on mainnet will include a valid proof to maintain our reputation.